Donov4n/Donov4n/README.md

-I currently work for [Pulsanova](https://pulsanova.com), a web agency specialized in __migrating legacy apps__ to current and proven technologies (e.g. jQuery / Twig => React / Vue SPA) with a particular concern to accompany the teams in place on this new stack (with long-terme support / code-review / online workshop and more).
+I currently work for [Pulsanova](https://pulsanova.com), a web agency specialized in __migrating legacy apps__ to current and proven technologies (e.g. jQuery / Twig => React / Vue SPA) with a particular concern to accompany the teams in place on this new stack (with long-term support / code-review / online workshop and more).

 __Why migrate to new technologies when what we use already do the job? 🤔__